Extensive rainfall causes severe flooding in the St. Louis area

 St. Louis area flooding

+A large area of eastern Missouri and southern Illinois remained under flood warnings on Thursday morning.
 The flooding impacted more than 100 highways in the St. Louis region, according to Tom Blair, an official with the Missouri Department of Transportation.

 The Meramec River, which travels through suburbs of St. Louis, rose to a record 46.11 feet after weeks of heavy rainfall.